 So how does Russell Coope's method work?

 Different beetles prefer different temperatures.

-By identifying the beetles in layers of sand or gravel, Coope could tell what climate existed in that place, and how it changed.
+By identifying the overall collection of beetles in a layer of sand or gravel, Coope could tell what climate existed in that place, and how it changed.

 Experts still use Russell Coope's method.